ahmadawais/PTCL-CLI-Bash/README.md

-# PTCL-CLI
+# PTCL-CLI (`ptcli`)
-Bash CLI for PTCL.
-Perform several useful actions via command line for the local PTCL routers.
+`ptcli`  is a bash CLI for PTCL routers.
+An intuitive PTCL-CLI to control PTCL routers via command line.

 1. Reboot the router `[ 1 | reboot ]`
 2. Router's system info `[ 2 | sysinfo ]`